ssiyad/ssiyad.github.io/content/blog/breath-in.md

 around this time.
 Mind you, this is not first time I tried to restart my habits but I really hope this is the last.

 I made some changes to this very website.
-I may not look prettier to you but does to me, and I am happy with that :) I learned React in that past 4 months.
+It may not look prettier to you but does to me, and I am happy with that :) I learned React in that past 4 months.
 Its neither better nor worse than Vue.
 I kinda like it at times but not always.
 More on it later.